Multilayer Codes for Synchronization from Deletions and Insertions: Decoding Algorithm

 \subsection{Step 2: Primary fixing of blocks}

-Denote by $r_1$ the size of the list after the first step and denote the corresponding block-deletion patterns by $V_1,\cdots, V_{r_1}$.
+Denote by $\Lc_1$ the list of the block-deletion pattern candidates after the first step and denote the corresponding block-deletion patterns by $V_1,\cdots, V_{\vert\Lc_1\vert}$.
 In this second step, for each of the block-deletion patterns, we restore the deleted bit in blocks containing a single deletion by using the VT decoder.
-Specifically, for every block-deletion pattern $V=(a_1,\cdots,a_{l_1})$, let the $i$th block of $Y$ with respect to $V$ be $S= Y\left( p_i : p_i +n_b-1\right)$ where $p_i$ is the starting position of the $i$th block in $Y$, defined analogously to \eqref{eq:pi1}.
+Specifically, for a block-deletion pattern $V=(a_1,\cdots,a_{l_1})$, let the $i$th block of $Y$ with respect to $V$ be $S= Y\left( p_i : p_i +n_b-1\right)$ where $p_i$ is the starting position of the $i$th block in $Y$, defined analogously to \eqref{eq:pi1}.
 If $a_i=1$, feed the sequence $S$ to the VT decoder and in $Y$, replace $S$ with the decoded sequence.
-After this, the $i$th block in $Y$ is deletion free, so update the block-deletion pattern $V$ by setting $a_i=0$.
+After this, the $i$th block in $Y$ is deletion free, thus, the decoder updates the block-deletion pattern $V$ by setting $a_i=0$.
 We carry out this procedure for all blocks with one deletion in $V$.
 This results in a sequence $\hat{Y}$, which is obtained from $Y$ by recovering the single-deletion blocks corresponding to block-deletion pattern $V$.
 Denote the updated version of block-deletion pattern $V$ by $\hat{V}$.
-Thus at the end of this step, we have $r_1$ updated candidate sequences $\hat{Y}_1,\cdots,\hat{Y}_{r_1}$ with corresponding block-deletion patterns $\hat{V}_1,\cdots, \hat{V}_{r_1}$.
+Thus at the end of this step, we have $\vert\Lc_1\vert$ updated candidate sequences $\hat{Y}_1,\cdots,\hat{Y}_{\vert\Lc_1\vert}$ with corresponding block-deletion patterns $\hat{V}_1,\cdots, \hat{V}_{\vert\Lc_1\vert}$.

 \begin{example} Consider the code of Example \ref{example_RS} with $l_1 = 5$ blocks, and $k=4$ deleted bits.
 If the list of block-deletion patterns at the end of the first step is

 then the updated list of block-deletion patterns is